-But just like every salaried individual, freelancers are also liable to pay taxes on their income.
-But it is slightly complicated for freelancers as they can have multiple sources of revenue.
+Like a salaried individuals, freelancers are also responsible to pay taxes on their Income.
+But, as they can have multiple sources of revenue looks complicated.

 In this article, we will try to cut the frills of income tax for freelancers, consultants, homepreneurs and the like.